Microsoft Teams for Remote Work on Mac, iPhone, and iPad

 Teams tries to be everything, so it helps to know which parts earn their keep.
 After weeks of real use, these are the ones we leaned on constantly:

 - Channels over endless group chats.
 Organizing conversations by project or team keeps the noise down.
 We stopped losing decisions in a flood of direct messages once we moved them into named channels.
+The newer channels experience separates posts from shared files and a planner tab, so a busy project channel is easier to scan than it used to be.

 Practical tips we wish we had known sooner